LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 *	dictionaries
 *	UL4 templates

-This is similar to what JSON_ supports (except for date objects, color objects, UL4 templates).
+This is similar to what JSON_ supports (except for date objects, color objects and UL4 templates).

 	.. _JSON: http://www.json.org/